brotkrueml/schema/Documentation/Developer/Events.rst

 .. option:: getType(): string

    Returns the class name of the type.
 You can use this to add a property only to one type.

 .. option:: getAdditionalProperties(): array

-Retrieve the already defined additionalProperties for this type, e.g. by other event listeners.
+   Retrieve the already defined additionalProperties for this type, for example, by other event listeners.

 .. option:: registerAdditionalProperty(string $propertyName): void

    This method registers an additional property for one or more types.

 Example